Generic Name: Ciprofloxacin hydrochloride

 Tell your healthcare provider about any side effect that bothers you, or that does not go away.

-These are not all the possible side effects of Ciprofloxacin.
+These are not all the possible side effects of Ciprofloxacin tablets.
 For more information, ask your healthcare provider or pharmacist.

-Keep Ciprofloxacin and all medicines out of the reach of children.
+Keep Ciprofloxacin tablets and all medicines out of the reach of children.

-General Information about the safe and effective use of Ciprofloxacin.
+General Information about the safe and effective use of Ciprofloxacin tablets.

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-Do not use Ciprofloxacin for a condition for which it is not prescribed.
-Do not give Ciprofloxacin to other people, even if they have the same symptoms that you have.
-It may harm them.
+Do not use Ciprofloxacin tablets for a condition for which it is not prescribed.
+Do not give Ciprofloxacin tablets to other people, even if they have the same symptoms that you have.
+They may harm them.

-This Medication Guide summarizes the most important information about Ciprofloxacin.
-If you would like more information about Ciprofloxacin, talk with your healthcare provider.
-You can ask your healthcare provider or pharmacist for information about Ciprofloxacin that is written for healthcare professionals.
+This Medication Guide summarizes the most important information about Ciprofloxacin tablets.
+If you would like more information about Ciprofloxacin tablets, talk with your healthcare provider.
+You can ask your healthcare provider or pharmacist for information about Ciprofloxacin tablets that is written for healthcare professionals.

-- Inactive ingredients: colloidal silicon dioxide, crospovidone, hypromellose, magnesium stearate, polyethylene glycol, and titanium dioxide.
+Inactive ingredients: colloidal silicon dioxide, hypromellose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, sodium starch glycolate, and titanium dioxide.